FidelityInternational/cicimages-tools/exercises/IaC/ansible/conditionals/README.md

 [ OK ] FINISHED - start container with: cic start cic_container-xxxxxxxxxxxxxxxx
 ```

 Alternatively, we can require both conditions to be met by using the `and` operator.
-Replace your yaml, `ansible/logic_examples.yml`, with the following:
+Write the following YAML to `ansible/and_condition`:

 ```YAML